The 2% risk rule on each trade in forex is one of the most vital rules in Forex risk management.

-Why you should stick to the rule?
+Why you should stick to the 2% risk rule in forex?

-The risk level for your account is kept at a small amount to avoid un predicted changes in the market from wiping away your account.
+It keeps your risk level for your account at a small amount to avoid unpredictable changes in the market from wiping away your account.

-However much your system may not perform in the first five consecutive trades as expected, the 2% rule will save you enough capital to stay in a game.
+However much your system may not perform in the first 5 consecutive trades as expected, the 2% rule will save you enough capital to stay in a game.

 Losses are always going to occur but limiting the losses and preserving your trading capital are vital for staying in a game.

 Sarah is an aggressive trader and Sierra is a conservative trader.
 Completely different traders.

 So they decide to divide the money into two accounts so that each of them trades her own account but agreed to use the same system to trade.

 After a month’s analysis, the system records 5 consecutive losses from both accounts.